 Fundamentals of Boilers

-This course covers the principals of low pressure boiler operation.
+This course covers the principles of low pressure boiler operation.
 Included are boiler operation, fittings, feedwater accessories, steam and combustion controls, draft control and water heating systems.
-In addition, the course covers the principals of high pressure boiler operations, to include steam boiler types, package and field erected boilers, the steam system, feedwater systems, fuel system, feedwater and fuel heaters, pumps, regulators, traps, superheating, desuperheating, and pressure reducing systems and steam boiler operation.
+In addition, the course covers the principles of high pressure boiler operations, to include steam boiler types, package and field erected boilers, the steam system, feedwater systems, fuel system, feedwater and fuel heaters, pumps, regulators, traps, superheating, desuperheating, and pressure reducing systems and steam boiler operation.

 Boilers and Boiler Systems

 This course covers the techniques and procedures for boiler operation and evaluation.
 Included are oil fired boiler installation, steam boiler operation, hot water boiler operation and evaluation, boiler start-up, service and troubleshooting, as well as boiler instruments, water treatment and boiler room safety.
-Also provided are the fundamentals of multiple boiler operation, hydronic systems, the principals of zoning, system sizing and calculations, zone valves, boiler selection, as well as boiler piping, installation and troubleshooting.
+Also provided are the fundamentals of multiple boiler operation, hydronic systems, the principles of zoning, system sizing and calculations, zone valves, boiler selection, as well as boiler piping, installation and troubleshooting.

 Preventative Maintenance and Planning